 Information that you will need for your reports and your library assignment (see the bottom of this page for that assignment)

 1) Use Export.gov to find a recent Country Commercial Guide (CCG) for your country (see also the Country Commercial Guides Tab above, and Export.gov below.
 Notice also that there is a great deal of additional information (especially Distribution) in this database that will be useful to you.
 The market research reports can also be extremely useful.

 To access Industry Overviews, Market Updates, Multilateral Development Bank Reports, Best Markets, and Industry/Regional Reports from the Country Commercial Guide site, you'll need to register with Export.gov.
 This registration is free!

 3) Use the Passport database (see the Passport Tab above or the Passport link below) for two types of info.

 A) Find out how many people in your country that are the specific ages for your target market.

 B) Find a Passport consumer lifestyle report/article for your country.

 Euromonitor's online market research tool, formerly called GMID or Global Market Information Database, monitors economic trends and gives strategic analysis, market size, and market share for numerous products across key countries.
 Passport includes demographic, psychographic, economic and marketing reports, and statistics, which are comparable across countries.
 It provides country profiles that include economic news and emerging sectors, and integrated data sets that provide historical trends and forecasting numbers.
-Restricted to Auraria students, faculty, and staff only; login required.
 Datasets may be downloaded to Excel.

 3) SRDS Media Guide: "Consumer Magazines Worldwide" in this databases has information of magazines and newspapers in different countries.
 Find your country and find a major consumer magazine or newspaper from the country.